-1. Effort: This includes daily homework and certain class assignments.
+1. Effort: This includes daily asynchronous work and certain class assignments.
 These assignments do not count towards students' final score.
 These assignments are the opportunity to practice, and gain mastery of, new skills and content prior to being assessed on them.
 Students wishing to revise assessments must have credit for 60% or higher of assigned effort work, so effort work can be thought of as students' ticket to revision.

 2. Assessment: This includes tests, work samples and specific class assignments.
 Assessments are scored on a proficiency scale.
-Assessments take place in class and will not be sent home.
 Assessments with a score of Close to Proficient (CP) or Developing Proficiency (DP) can be revised once for a higher score.
 I recommend students get extra help prior to revising.

 A quarterly report card mark is determined based on the following calculations.